Financial Educator Certificate Program

 - Completion of all assignments.

-- Active participation in online discussions and chats.
+- Active participation in online discussions.

 - Achievement of at least 80 percent on each of the Check Your Knowledge quizzes.